mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - The workspace sample logs interface now responds to keyboard input from the cursor keys to move between logs.

 - Surface plots no longer spill over the axes when their limits are reduced.
+- When showing monochromatic workspaces, the instrument widget will not show the integration bar, nor the pick widget the detector spectra graph.

 Bugfixes
 ########